bitaculous/animatify/README.md

 License
 -------

-MIT License

-“Animatify” is released under the MIT license.
+“Animatify” is released under the MIT License, see “LICENSE”.

-See “COPYING”.